-Each of these are those who are ‘redeemed’ in each case, each partake of fruit, bear fruit or gain a testimony of Christ.
+Each of these are those who are ‘redeemed’ in each case, each partakes of fruit, bears fruit, or gains a testimony of Christ.
 The parallels between the three levels of fruit from the seed on the good ground and divisions in the Celestial glory are obvious.

-This is the only case where each receives the fruit or word but then flat out rejects it.
-Reasons for the rejection are tribulation, persecution, scoffing and mocking.
-After weighing the truth in their possession with other seeming alternatives the truth or word is consciously discarded.
-Receiving and rejecting the truth seem to be the common parallel.
+This is the only case where each receives the fruit or word but then flat-out rejects it.
+Reasons for the rejection are tribulation, persecution, scoffing, and mocking.
+After weighing the truth in their possession with other seeming alternatives, the truth or word is consciously discarded.
+Receiving and rejecting the truth seems to be the common parallel.